Niseko is getting more and more international, and so many people from overseas come every year to work during the winter for the powder snow.

 - car insurance

-- all the parts like wipers and tires when you need to replace them
+- all car parts like wipers and tires when you need to replace them

 - fees for highways/ferry rides

-Especially if you are planning to travel everywhere in Japan, road fees and ferry rides can add up.
+Especially if you are planning to travel to many places in Japan, fuel, road fees and ferry rides can really add up.

 The author takes frequent ferry trips to mainland Japan from Hokkaido, so it really helps that the transport fee of kei cars are much cheaper than general cars.